Inspired-by-Boredom/vintage-cli/README.md

 `init` — run yeoman vintage-frontend generator to initialize new project.

-`update` — update vintage-cli
+`update` — update vintage-cli.

 `update-project` — update gulp tasks, webpack config and package.json in current project (if updates are available).
+Available flags:
+*-f, --force* — force update, even you have the latest version

 `run <taskName>` — start task (development or production)

 ## Version ##

-Current version is 0.2.19
+Current version is 0.2.2

 ## Credits ##